 What Is Tamari

-Tamari is a type of soy sauce formed as a byproduct of miso paste.
-During miso making, a liquid accumulates around the paste, hence tamari (溜まり) “to pool.”
+Tamari is a soy sauce formed as a byproduct of miso paste.
+During the fermentation process of miso making, a liquid byproduct accumulates around the paste, hence tamari (溜まり) “to pool.”
 The ingredient list is simple: just soybeans, salt, and water.

-It’s a distinctly flavorful ingredient that’s more than just a gluten-free alternative to soy sauce.
+It’s a distinctly flavorful ingredient that’s more than just a gluten-free alternative to traditional soy sauce.

 What Does It Taste Like